jan-van-bergen/CPU-Raytracer/README.md

 ## Usage

 The camera can be moved using the WASD keys and oriented using the arrow keys.
+Vertical movement of the camera is done using the shift and spacebar keys.

 Various options and settings are available in Config.h.